Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

 \subsubsection{BRR}

 At the BRR, the neutron beamline from the reactor to the PGAA station can be cooled in a liquid H$_{2}$ cold cell prior to transiting a nickel supermirror guide, which removes the epithermal component from the neutron spectrum at the target position.
-In the 30-m distance between the cold cell and the target, neutron temperatures increase to an average energy of 12~meV, corresponding to a temperature of 140~K at the target, as measured by time-of-flight techniques \citep{Belgya12,Belgya14}.
-The neutron density $p_{T}(v)$ according to the BRR flux profile given by Eq.~\ref{eq:flux-to-density} from such a measurement \citep{Belgya14} is shown in Fig.~\ref{fig:Spectra}, along with that of an older spectrum from the BRR operated without the cold source \citep{Revay04}.
-Theoretical Maxwellian neutron density functions defined according to Eq.~\ref{eq:maxwellian_density} with $T=140$~K and $T=293$~K are included in Fig.~\ref{fig:Spectra}(a) for comparison with the reactor distributions.
+In the 30-m distance between the cold cell and the target, neutron temperatures increase to an average energy of 12~meV, corresponding to a temperature of 140~K at the target, as measured by time-of-flight techniques~\citep{Belgya12,Belgya14}.
+The BRR neutron flux distribution $\phi(v)$ from such a measurement~\citep{Belgya14} is shown in Fig.~\ref{fig:Spectra}, along with that of an older spectrum from the BRR operated without the cold source~\citep{Revay04}.
+Maxwellian neutron flux distributions defined according to Eq.~\ref{eq:maxwellian_flux} with $T=140$~K and $T=293$~K are included in Fig.~\ref{fig:Spectra}(a) for comparison with the measured distributions.